joel-wav/gestureRec/README.md

 ## Instructions to get it to work

 ### Arduino
-Upload the code on to your arduino microcontroller
+Upload the code in the `gestureRecognition.ino` file on to your arduino microcontroller.
+Make sure you connect your microcontroller to the right trigger and echo pins as written in the code.

 ### Python
 You  will need a few python libraries for this to work i.e. `pyserial` and `pyautogui`.